What is a DNP?

 Are DNP students required to find their own practicum placements?

 Students will be mentored by nurse practitioners and physicians while completing their clinical practice hours within specific populations across the lifespan.
-Our local hospitals serve as preceptor site placements for students commuting within the Elms College geographic area.
-The clinical practice residencies will be faculty guided through practicum experiences.
-The director of advanced clinical practice in partnership with the student will offer assistance in clinical placement as part of the faculty mentorship toward completing the DNP Program.
+Various hospitals and outpatient clinics serve as preceptor site placements for students commuting within the Elms College geographic area.
+The clinical practicum will be guided by the Track Coordinator and clinical faculty.